 Event Visualizer - Unlike the traditional method of logging events manually within the code so they can be tracked by analytics software, Gist’s event visualizer lets you define events by simply performing the event yourself, by simply clicking around your website.

-Tag - Tags are pieces of metadata added to a user's profile to track their activity or preferences.
-Tags can be used to keep track of purchases, what product of service of yours a user is interested in, how engaged they are (based on link clicks in emails and campaigns) and what list you imported them from.
-You can add an unlimited number of tags to a user.
+Contact Tag - Contact Tags are pieces of metadata added to a user's profile to track their activity or preferences.
+Contact Tags can be used to keep track of purchases, what product of service of yours a user is interested in, how engaged they are (based on link clicks in emails and campaigns) and what list you imported them from.
+You can add an unlimited number of Contact Tags to a user.

-User Property - Events and attributes that allow you to measure user activity which, combined with analytics, allow you to understand user behavior.
-User properties and event properties can give you a deeper analysis into how users are engaging with your app or website so you can send relevant and customized messages,
+Contact Property - Events and attributes that allow you to measure user activity which, combined with analytics, allow you to understand user behavior.
+Contact properties and event properties can give you a deeper analysis into how users are engaging with your app or website so you can send relevant and customized messages,

-User Profile - Each user in your project has a single, unique profile that gets updated dynamically.
-Unlike traditional marketing tools that contain lists of users and as such users are counted multiple times when they are on multiple lists, Gist does not contain duplicate user data.
-Each user is treated as one.
+Contact Profile - Each user in your Workspace has a single, unique profile that gets updated dynamically.
+Unlike traditional marketing tools that contain lists of contacts where users are counted multiple times when they are on multiple lists, Gist does not contain duplicate user data.
+Each Contact is treated as one.

 Automation - Automation allows you to use simple "If This Then That" logic, based on user behavior.
 Trigger and Action automations allow you to do simple marketing tasks automatically - such as applying tags, moving users between email campaigns, deleting users, etc.